cisagov/get.gov/pages/domains/domains_requirements.md

 ## Failure to comply could result in domain suspension or termination
-We may need to suspend or terminate a domain registration for violations.
+We may need to suspend or terminate a domain registration for violations of these requirements.
 When we discover a violation, we’ll make reasonable efforts to contact a registrant, including emails or phone calls to:
 - Domain contacts
 - The authorizing official
 - The government organization, a parent organization, or affiliated entities